visa for bali

 2. Prepare required documents (passport, return ticket, accommodation details, and financial proof).

-3. Submit your application, make the payment, and wait for approval via email.
+3. Submit the form, make the payment, and wait for approval via email.

 4. Print the approved visa and present it upon arrival in Bali.